stanfordnlp/CoreNLP/_pages/memory-time.md

 ### coref

-If you are working using dependency parses, the fastest choice is to use the fast, dependency parse features only statistical coreference model.
+If you are working using dependency parses, the fastest choice is to use the fast statistical coreference model, which uses only dependency parse features.
 If you’re already committed to constituency parsing, the fastest choice for coreference is deterministic coreference (dcoref), but it’s the least accurate.
 Neural-english coref is a reasonable choice for higher quality coreference.
 Several of the coreference models have some properties that will speed up their application to long documents:

 - `dcoref` has `dcoref.maxdist` with value the maximum number of tokens back to look for a coreferent mention.
 - Both statistical and neural `coref` have `coref.maxMentionDistance` and `coref.maxMentionDistanceWithStringMatch` which provide two variants of the same kind of limiting how far back you look for coreferent mentions.